 Ask your child to try to imagine a pleasant experience.
-As your child focuses on something other than the pain, ask her to describe it using all her senses.
-Your child can also pick an image that feels relaxing to her.
-You can also suggest other sensations such as sound, smell, taste, and touch that go with the situation.
-You may suggest that as she breathes steadily in and out, she is blowing away the tension in her muscles.
+As your child focuses on something other than the pain, ask them to describe it using all their senses.
+Your child can also pick an image that feels relaxing to them.
+You can also suggest other sensations such as sound, smell, taste and touch that go with the situation.
+You may suggest that as they breathe steadily in and out, they are blowing away the tension in their muscles.

 Reducing pain for babies and toddlers

-- Straddle your baby on your lap so that she is facing you and her limbs on are on each side of you.
-This is similar to giving your child a ‘bear-hug’.This position is easy to do when there are two people present.
+- Straddle your baby on your lap so that they are facing you and their limbs are on each side of you.
+This is similar to giving your child a ‘bear-hug'.This position is easy to do when there are two people present.
 The other person can inject on one of the injection sites as you securely hold your baby in place.
 If you are alone, you can swaddle your baby in a blanket, leaving the limb out for injection.

 - Breastfeeding is a good time to give your baby an injection.
 This will make the injection less painful.
 This works when there is someone available to give the injection while you are feeding.